+'''

+...copy that long password and paste it into a text file by saving it.

+Edit the turn configuration file:

+sudo nano /etc/turnserver.conf

+...in this file we will have to uncomment (delete #) only the following lines:

+use-auth-secret

 (on the above line put the long password we just saved in a text file)

-'''

 realm=your real domain

 ...change company.org to your real domain

 stale-nonce=0 ...change 600 to 0 (zero)

 log-file=/var/log/turnserver/turnserver.log

 (above change /var/log/turnserver.log to /var/log/turnserver/turnserver.log)

 ...exit the nano editor by pressing the Ctrl+x keys, ask if you save and press Y and then Enter to

 exit.

 7)

 ----- Setting Up OpenMeetings 6.1.0 with Kurento media server-----

 Edit the openmeetings.properties file of OpenMeetings:

 sudo nano /opt/open610/webapps/openmeetings/WEB-INF/classes/openmeetings.properties

 ...and in the ### Kurento ### section we modify only the following lines:

-Kurento ###

-kurento.turn.url=

-kurento.turn.user=

-kurento.turn.secret=

-...to

-kurento.turn.url=Public IP of your server:3478

-kurento.turn.user=

-kurento.turn.secret=751c45cae60a2839711a94c8d6bf0089e78b2149ca602fdXXXXXXXXXXXXXXX

-...above, in:

-kurento.turn.secret=751c45cae60a2839711a94c8d6bf0089e78b2149ca602fdXXXXXXXXXXXXXXXX

-...replace the line: 751c45cae60a2839711a94c8d6bf0089e78b2149ca602fdXXXXXXXXXXXXXXXX

-...by the long password that we generated in step 6 and that we save in a text file

 '''

-Exit the nano editor by pressing the Ctrl+x keys, ask if you save and press Y and then Enter to exit.

-Restart coturn: sudo /etc/init.d/coturn restart

-Restart docker: sudo /etc/init.d/docker restart
+Pag / Kurento kurento.turn.url= kurento.turn.user= kurento.turn.secret= to kurento.turn.url=Public IP of your server:3478 kurento.turn.user= kurento.turn.secret=751c45cae60a2839711a94c8d6bf0089e78b2149ca602fdXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX above, in: kurento.turn.secret=751c45cae60a2839711a94c8d6bf0089e78b2149ca602fdXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX replace the line: 751c45cae60a2839711a94c8d6bf0089e78b2149ca602fdXXXXXXXXXXXXXXXX by the long password that we generated in step 6 and that we save in a text file exit the nano editor by pressing the Ctrl+x keys, ask if you save and press Y and then Enter to exit.
+Restart coturn: sudo /etc/init.d/coturn restart Restart Kurento: sudo docker restart kms Tomcat-OpenMeetings: sudo /etc/init.d/tomcat34 restart 8) Open ports required for servers We need open some ports in the router and the firewall for the servers access.